Chris Hansen: Appearances

 Hansen has appeared on such television programs as The Daily Show with Jon Stewart, The Tonight Show with Jay Leno, Late Night with Conan O'Brien, The Adam Carolla Show, Today, Scarborough Country, The Oprah Winfrey Show, The Rise Guys Morning Show, The Don and Mike Show, The Opie and Anthony Radio Show, Jimmy Kimmel Live!, Jesse Watters Primetime, Glenn Beck Program, and Diggnation.

 On January 9, 2007, Hansen appeared on the BET news series American Gangster.
 The special, which was hosted by actor Ving Rhames, focused on Detroit drug lords, the Chambers Brothers gang.
 Hansen gave insight into the lives of the brothers based on the reporting he had done on them in the 1980s and 1990s as a reporter for ABC affiliate WXYZ (Channel 7) and NBC affiliate WDIV (Channel 4).

+Hansen hosted CrimeCon's 2026 Clue Awards.

 In popular culture

+In television

-In 2006 Hansen voiced himself in an episode of The Simpsons titled "Loan-a Lisa".
-That same year Hansen appeared as himself in the sitcom 30 Rock, in the episode "The Break-Up".
+Over the years, Hansen has both played himself and been parodied in various television series.
+In 2006, Hansen appeared as himself in the sitcom 30 Rock, in the episode "The Break-Up".
+In 2010, Hansen voiced himself in an episode of The Simpsons titled "Loan-a Lisa".
+In 2015, Hansen appeared on the hidden camera prank show Fameless, where a victim is pranked into thinking he has been mistaken for an online predator by being catfished and is confronted by Hansen himself.
+In 2016, Hansen appeared as himself in an episode of the television show Black-ish, and had a cameo appearance in The Boys episode "The Big Ride" in 2020.

-In the 2008 South Park episode "Le Petit Tourette" Eric Cartman links up with a parody version of Hansen to do a feature on his fake Tourette's syndrome.
+In the 2008 South Park episode "Le Petit Tourette", Eric Cartman links up with a parody version of Hansen to do a feature on his fake Tourette syndrome.
 Cartman agrees to interview with the intention of spouting hate speech on air, but once he realizes that he's lost the ability to censor himself after keeping the schtick going for so long he attempts to back out.
 Hansen then intimidates Cartman into going ahead with it by recounting an incident where a predator backed out of the To Catch a Predator series by shooting himself.

+In 2010, Hansen was parodied in an episode of The Boondocks titled "A Date with the Booty Warrior".
+In the episode, Hansen performs a sting operation just like in To Catch a Predator.

 Hansen has been parodied in the television show Family Guy three times, first in the 2013 episode "Valentine's Day in Quahog", where Mr. Herbert is watching his favorite show, To Catch a Predator.
 He has also appeared in "Oscar Guy" and "Supermarket Pete".

-In 2010 Hansen was parodied in an episode of The Boondocks titled "A Date with the Booty Warrior".
-In the episode, Hansen performs a sting operation just like in To Catch a Predator.
-In 2015 Hansen appeared on the hidden camera prank show Fameless, where a victim is pranked into thinking he has been mistaken for an online predator by being catfished and is confronted by Hansen himself.
-In 2016 Hansen appeared as himself in the season 3, episode 4 of the television show Black-ish.
-In 2020 Hansen made a brief cameo as himself in episode 1 of the second season of the Amazon series The Boys.
+In music

 Hansen has been referenced in multiple songs, including "F.I.F.A.", by Pusha T, and "Poppin", by KSI.
 Most prominently, Insane Clown Posse's 11th studio album Bang!
 Pow!
 Boom! features a track entitled "To Catch a Predator", with the lyrics featuring many phrases that Hansen used on the show.